Please note that images above may contain product not included with purchase.

 Our long range wireless enterprise series sensors are an easy to use and reliable start to any data aggregation application.
 This video will demonstrate how they work, what they do, and how to use them.

 Introducing NCD’s Industrial IoT Wireless Tilt and Inclinometer Sensor, boasting up to a 2 Mile range using a wireless mesh networking architecture.
 This Industrial IoT Wireless Tilt and Inclinometer Sensor incorporates a high-accuracy acceleration sensor for measuring tilt and inclination angle.
 These acceleration changes are used to determine mechanical movement (tilt and inclination).
-When Roll and Pitch angle exceeds the user define threshold , this Industrial IoT Wireless Tilt and Inclinometer Sensor will send a wireless message to a remote gateway or modem, and then go back to sleep for a pre-configured period of time.
+When Roll and Pitch angle exceeds the user define a threshold, this Industrial IoT Wireless Tilt and Inclinometer Sensor will send a wireless message to a remote gateway or modem and then go back to sleep for a pre-configured period of time.
 This device makes extensive use of interrupts to enter the lowest possible power state while sleeping.
-This device sends data once tilt has been detected and at regular intervals to “Check-in”, letting you know the Industrial IoT Wireless Tilt and Inclinometer Sensor is still in operation and ready to go to work.
+This device sends data once tilt has been detected and at regular intervals to “Check-in,” letting you know the Industrial IoT Wireless Tilt and Inclinometer Sensor is still in operation and ready to go to work.

 Advanced Feature Settings